jiangyan/typescript-mcp-demo/README.md

 ## Project Overview

-This project consists of two main components:
+This project consists of three main components:

-1. **MCP Server**: A Node.js server implementing the Model Context Protocol that provides various tools for the LLM to use.
+1. **Multiple MCP Servers**: Node.js servers implementing the Model Context Protocol that provide various specialized tools for the LLM to use.
-2. **Host App**: A web application that serves as a chat interface and acts as the intermediary between the user, Claude AI, and the MCP server.
+2. **Host App**: An Express server that acts as the intermediary between the user, Claude AI, and the MCP servers.
+3. **Web Client**: A browser-based chat interface that communicates with the Host App.

 ## Features

 - Interactive chat interface with Claude AI
 - Two-panel UI showing conversation and tool execution details
-- Dynamic tool discovery from MCP server
+- Dynamic tool discovery from multiple MCP servers
-- Support for multiple tools with different parameters
+- Support for specialized tools with different parameters from each server
 - Proper handling of Claude's tool use via MCP

 ## Project Structure